 Cacoo is a cloud-based infographic maker, and as with any cloud-based tool, its major plus point is collaborative working.
 Cacoo’s interface allows teams to create, edit, and deliver high-quality diagrams together online, in real time.
-The application offers a diverse library of templates and shapes to help you put together beautiful visuals quickly and easily, with everything you need to create flowcharts, wireframes, network diagrams, Org charts, and more available through the user interface.
+The application offers a diverse library of templates and shapes to help you put together beautiful visuals quickly and easily, with everything you need to create infographics, flowcharts, wireframes, network diagrams, Org charts, and more available through the user interface.

 You can also share your infographics with team members and clients if they don’t have a Cacoo account, and integrate Cacoo with other productivity tools such as Google Drive, Adobe Creative Cloud, and Confluence.